ctsit/sofa/README.md

 ### Vasoactive-Inotropic Score (VIS)

-The VVIS is calculated according to this equation.
+The VIS is calculated according to this equation.

 ```
 VIS = dopamine dose (μg/kg/min) +